Why Are Hobbies Important in Children’s Learning and Development

 Great for Social Skills

-Hobbies keep one occupied and are always great for learning social skills.
-Your child is not alone in whatever he does and the deeper he gets into the hobby, they more social skills he will develop.
+Hobbies for kids keep one occupied and are always great for learning social skills.
+Your child is not alone in whatever he does and the deeper he gets into the hobby, the more social skills he will develop.
 Many hobbies require one to work in groups or find someone with similar interests.
-So your child will not just be working alongside with people with similar interests, but also with people from different backgrounds and cultures.
+So your child will not just be working alongside people with similar interests, but also with people from different backgrounds and cultures.

 Hobbies are also a great way to network with family and friends.
 Imagine your hobby takes you places and you get to speak or present at global events, imagine the reputation that you get.
 There’s absolutely nothing that can stop you from achieving greatness.

 If you want your child to have a hobby, then you must start by zeroing down on their strengths and interests.
-You must gradually introduce them to sports, music, theater, arts, drama, and others to see what special skills or talents he might have.
+You must gradually introduce them to sports, music, theatre, arts, drama, and others to see what special skills or talents they might have.
 You must also talk to your child about their interests.